Are you looking for the best things to do in Bogota?

 Especially if you’re already in the La Candelaria area, but I’m not sure if I’d put it on my list of fun things to do in Colombia.

 The exhibition spreads across four floors, and you’ll see a great collection of pieces of small and large gold items.
-There are audio tours and informative videos, so sit down and watch in the Pronunciation Room.
+There are audio tours and informative videos that you can sit down and watch.

 You’ll also find many Pre-Colombian gold art pieces, so expect to get a rare glimpse into the ancient civilizations of Colombia.

-Most of the information is presented in English, which is always good to know, especially if you are not yet fluent in Spanish or thinking of learning Spanish.
+Most information is presented in English, which is good to know, especially if you’re not yet fluent in Spanish or not learning Spanish.